mahmad2005/Cortical-Silent-Period-Analysis-App/README.md

-# Cortical-Silent-Period-Analysis-App
+# Cortical Silent Period Analysis App

-This application analyse the electromyogram (EMG) signals and measures the duration of the cortical silent period (CSP) elicited by transcranial magnetic stimulation (TMS).
+This application analyzes electromyogram (EMG) signals and measures the duration of the cortical silent period (CSP) elicited by transcranial magnetic stimulation (TMS).
+It is designed for use in neuroplasticity research.

-This application will be used in Neuroplasticity research.
-MATLAB app designer is being used to develop the application.
-Once needs to have Matlab runtime 9.10 installed on their operating systems to run the Software.
+The application is developed using MATLAB App Designer.
+To run the software, MATLAB Runtime 9.10 must be installed on your operating system.

-The project is funded by the Neuroplasticity & Neurorehabilitation Research Lab at the University of Regina, Canada. https://drive.google.com/drive/u/0/folders/1AtKwsUIe6fCbBZ9dZL9jxMAtdVGsJAuI
+This project is funded by the Neuroplasticity & Neurorehabilitation Research Lab at the University of Regina, Canada.

+https://drive.google.com/drive/u/0/folders/1AtKwsUIe6fCbBZ9dZL9jxMAtdVGsJAuI

 Project Folder: /NewApp

-# Cortical-Silent-Period
+# Cortical-Silent-Period-Analysis:

 ![CSP](images/CSP.png)